 About Pirate Math Equation Quest

 We developed Pirate Math Equation Quest as an extension of the Pirate Math program developed by Lynn Fuchs, Ph.D., and her colleagues at Vanderbilt University.
+Our iterations of Pirate Math Equation Quest rely upon the core components of Pirate Math.

-From 2015 to 2019, we provided third-grade students experiencing mathematics difficulty with an intensive word-problem intervention called Pirate Math Equation Quest.
+From 2015 to 2019, we provided third-grade students experiencing mathematics difficulty with an intensive, individualized word-problem intervention called Pirate Math Equation Quest.
 During Pirate Math Equation Quest, students received explicit instruction on reading, interpreting, setting up, and solving word problems with a focus on schemas.
 Students also received modeling and practice related to understanding the equal sign and equation solving within the word-problem intervention.

 We identified eligible students experiencing mathematics difficulty as those scoring at or below the 13th percentile on a measure of word problems.
 During 2015-2018, our first three cohorts of students in Pirate Math Equation Quest: Individual Word-Problem Intervention With Total, Difference, and Change Schemas received the word-problem intervention 3 times per week, for 16 weeks, with sessions lasting approximately 30 minutes.

-With our final cohort of students in 2018-2019, we introduced Pirate Math Equation Quest: Small-Group Word-Problem Intervention With Total, Difference, Change, and Equal Groups Schemas as a small-group word-problem intervention in which groups of 3–4 students received the word-problem intervention 3 times per week, for 13 weeks, with sessions lasting approximately 30 minutes.
-Our final cohort of students also received a small-group intervention focused on understanding word problems in the State of Texas Assessments of Academic Readiness (STAAR).
+With our final cohort of third-grade students in 2018-2019, we introduced Pirate Math Equation Quest: Small-Group Word-Problem Intervention With Total, Difference, Change, and Equal Groups Schemas as a small-group word-problem intervention in which groups of 3 to 4 students received the word-problem intervention 3 times per week, for 13 weeks, with sessions lasting approximately 30 minutes.
+Our final cohort of third-grade students also received a small-group intervention focused on understanding word problems in the State of Texas Assessments of Academic Readiness (STAAR).
 Students in Pirate Math Equation Quest: Small-Group Intervention for Texas Word Problems in the Grade 3 State of Texas Assessments of Academic Readiness (STAAR) received word-problem intervention 3 times per week, for 6 weeks, with sessions lasting approximately 30 minutes.

 About Us